-However, rather than just go for a straight Dalek or Cyberman return (who would be appearing in the The Five Doctors anyhow).
-The producers wanted to showcase some less featured monsters/villains.
+However, rather than just go for a straight – Dalek or Cyberman return (who would be appearing in the The Five Doctors anyhow).
+The producer’s wanted to showcase, some less-featured monsters and villains.

-They decided on resurrecting Omega, the Timelord anti-hero from The Three Doctors and the Black and White Guardians from season 17’s – ‘Key To Time‘ story arc.
-The Master and more obscurely the Mara from season 19’s surprise standout; Kinda.
+They decided on resurrecting Omega, the Timelord anti-hero from The Three Doctors.
+The Black-and-White Guardians, from season 17’s – ‘Key To Time‘ story arc.
+The Master and more obscurely – the Mara from season 19’s surprise standout; Kinda.

-The Guardian Trilogy was 3-linked stories, Mawdryn Undead, Terminus and Enlightment; featuring an overriding plot-arc of the return of the White & Black Guardians – powerful god-like beings.
+The Guardian Trilogy, was 3-linked stories, Mawdryn Undead, Terminus and Enlightment.
+Featuring, an overriding plot-arc of the return of the White-and-Black Guardians; powerful god-like beings.

-Also to feature in Mawdryn Undead, was First Doctor companion; Ian Chesterton (William Russell) – who would feature as a teacher but due to other commitments – was replaced by (the now retired UNIT Brigadier) Lethbridge-Stewart (Nicholas Courtney) who had moved into teaching.
+Also, to feature – in Mawdryn Undead, was First Doctor companion; Ian Chesterton (William Russell) – who would feature – as a teacher but due to other commitments; was replaced by (the now retired UNIT Brigadier) Alistair Lethbridge-Stewart (Nicholas Courtney) – who had moved into teaching.

-Also along for the ride, was an Earth school pupil of the Brigadiers, called Turlough.
-However, Turlough was really a Trionian alien – under the control of the Black Guardian and with a mission to sabotage the Tardis and kill the Doctor.
+Also along for the ride, was an Earth school pupil of the Brigadier’s class; called Turlough.
+However, Turlough was really a Trionian alien – under the control of the Black Guardian, with a mission to sabotage the Tardis – and kill the Fifth Doctor.

-Mawdryn Undead featured the clever subplot of Tegan and Nyssa, believing that the Doctor had regenerated but infact; was Mawdryn impersonating him – to gain entry to the Tardis.
+Mawdryn Undead featured the clever subplot of Tegan and Nyssa, believing that the Doctor had regenerated again but infact; it was Mawdryn impersonating the Doctor; to gain entry to the Tardis.

-Terminus (written by Stephen Gallagher) was largely unconnected, save for the writing out of companion Nyssa from the show and after a promising start, fell into a rather insipid plot of space plague and mercenaries.
+Terminus (written by Stephen Gallagher) was largely unconnected, save for the writing out – of companion Nyssa; from the show.
+After a promising start, Terminus fell into a rather insipid plot – of space plague and mercenaries.

-The Black Guardian Trilogy was a sequel – of sorts to season 17’s Key To Time, in which the Fourth Doctor was tasked to reassemble the Key To Time – by the White Guardian but chose to scatter it, to keep it out of the Black Guardian’s hands.
+The Black Guardian Trilogy, was a sequel of sorts, to season 17’s – Key To Time.
+In which, the Fourth Doctor was tasked to reassemble the Key To Time; by the White Guardian.
+But wisely, decided to scatter it, around the galaxy.
+To keep it out of the Black Guardian’s possession.

-The Guardian Trilogy benefitted from a nostalgic reappearance by the Brigadier character, the tortured loyalties of Turlough and a clearing of the companion ranks with the offloading of Nyssa.
+The Guardian Trilogy, benefitted from a nostalgic reappearance by the Brigadier, the tortured loyalties of Turlough – and a clearing of the companional ranks; with the offloading of Nyssa.

-The Mawdryn were interestingly conceived and tragic purveyors of their own doom.
-For once, they were not here to invade Earth – they just wanted to die but kill the Doctor to help that achieve that aim.
+The Mawdryn, were interestingly conceived – and tragic purveyors of their own doom.
+For once, they were not here to invade Earth – they just wanted to die but needed to kill the Doctor – to help achieve that aim.

-Terminus was a non-event that threatened to rob the Guardian Trilogy of it’s built-up pacing.
-Thankfully, Enlightment picked proceedings up, with a mysterious and atmospheric space-race thriller and eerie turn from the souless Eternals
+Terminus, was a non-event.
+That threatened to rob the Guardian Trilogy of it’s carefully built-up pacing.
+Thankfully, Enlightment picked proceedings up, again.
+With a mysterious and atmospheric – space-race thriller from the souless Eternals

 Season Twenty – 1983